angular/angular/aio/content/guide/schematics-for-libraries.md

 ### Define dependency type

-Use the `save` option of `ng-add` to configure if the library should be added to the `dependencies`, the `devDepedencies`, or not saved at all in the project's `package.json` configuration file.
+Use the `save` option of `ng-add` to configure if the library should be added to the `dependencies`, the `devDependencies`, or not saved at all in the project's `package.json` configuration file.

 <code-example header="projects/my-lib/package.json (ng-add Reference)" path="schematics-for-libraries/projects/my-lib/package.json" region="ng-add"></code-example>